sylvaincom/github_tutorial/README.md

   - Once on GitHub Desktop, click on `Clone` (modify the path if needed).
 This will clone the GitHub repository which corresponds to your fork (on `GitHub.com` online, also called the `remote`) on your local machine.
   - When asked _How are you planning to use this fork?_, select _To contribute to the parent project_.
 - Create a branch named `<student_branch>` (for example name it `john_d` if your name is "John Doe") and switch to this branch (it should be done for you by default, check `Current branch`).
+  - Avoid making any changes directly on the `main` branch (even of your fork).
 - Click on `Publish branch`.
   - 💡 Your `<student_branch>` branch, which was created on your local machine, will be published on `GitHub.com` online.
   - 💡 More globally, a `push` amounts to publishing the changes from your local machine to `GitHub.com` online.
 The reverse, retrieving the changes on `GitHub.com` online to your local machine, is called a `fetch` or a `pull`.